iwasamnot/campus-connect-core/README.md

    - Copy your Firebase config to `src/firebaseConfig.js`
    - Update Firestore security rules from `FIRESTORE_RULES.txt`

-3. **Configure OpenAI API Key (Optional - for AI Help Assistant)**
+3. **Configure API Keys (Optional - for AI Features)**
    - Create a `.env` file in the root directory (`CampusConnect/.env`)
-   - Add your OpenAI API key:
+   - Add your API keys:
      ```
      VITE_OPENAI_API_KEY=sk-your-openai-api-key-here
+     VITE_GEMINI_API_KEY=your-gemini-api-key-here
      ```
-   - Get your API key from: https://platform.openai.com/api-keys
+   - **OpenAI API Key**: Get from https://platform.openai.com/api-keys (for AI Help Assistant)
+   - **Gemini API Key**: Get from https://makersuite.google.com/app/apikey (for Virtual Senior in Campus Chat)
-   - **Important**: Restart the dev server after adding the API key
+   - **Important**: Restart the dev server after adding API keys
-   - If no API key is provided, the AI will use the local knowledge base
+   - If no API keys are provided, the AI will use the local knowledge base

 4. **Run Development Server**
    ```bash